The "How Green is Your Church?" Awards

 There are three prizes of $1,000 each for the best plans (one for each certification level).
 Award applications should be submitted by May 1st 2019.

-Detailed information about the program along with resources to help you build your green team and prepare the way for planning can be downloaded at: [INSERT LINK HERE] If you have any questions you can contact Ali Hayes of TUCC (firstname.lastname@example.org) for help.
+A package with detailed information about the program and resources to help you build your green team and prepare the way for planning can be downloaded here.
+If you have any questions you can contact Ali Hayes of TUCC (email@example.com) for help.

 Our Human Dominion on the Earth – Reflecting on God’s